 How To Buy The Right Eyeglasses

-How do you find the right eye glasses?
+How do you find the right eyeglasses for you?
 This is a topic I know about because I have been wearing glasses since I was seventeen.
 I actually probably should have got glasses when I was fourteen, but my mom thought I was exaggerating when I said things were becoming blurry in the distance around that time.
-I actually was still able to write things off the board up until my senior year of high school, but then I learned how bad my vision really was when my teacher had us take a test off or our projector for government class.
+I actually was still able to write things off the board up until my senior year of high school, but then I learned how bad my vision really was when my teacher had us take a test off or our projector for US government class.
 Who makes their kids take a test off a projector?
-To me that is just not good planning because I can say right off the bat some kids do not have glasses and will not be able to see.
-After that experience I was going to get glasses, but being called into the school counselor to talk about it was kind of silly.
-Yes I know that teacher had good intentions, but I was slightly offended because I had already told him that weekend I was planning on getting glasses.
+To me, that is just not good planning because I can say right off the bat some kids do not have glasses and will not be able to see.
+After that experience, I was going to get glasses, but being called into the school counselor to talk about it was kind of silly.
+Yes, I know that teacher had good intentions, but I was slightly offended because I had already told him that weekend I was planning on getting glasses.
 Also, I had never talked to a school counselor during my entire time at school up until that point, so it was very annoying.

 There were so many other kids that acted out in class and who had real issues during their senior year, so I find it a little silly that I had to go talk to the school counselor over glasses, but other ditched class and talked back to teachers without much recourse.
-I was not ten, but in that situation I was treated like an elementary school student.
+I was not ten, but in that situation, I was treated like an elementary school student.
 When I went to buy glasses that weekend I learned my vision was not really all that bad.
 I simply could not see things in the distance, but sadly my distance vision has become worse over the years.
-My optometrist said .
+My optometrist said.

 Lenscrafters: The Best Place To Buy Glasses